Do you suffer from motion sickness while riding in a car, airplane, boat or amusement park ride? You may have BVD.

 Find an eye doctor near you

-Some of the actions that can trigger the symptoms of motion sickness include:
+Actions that can trigger the symptoms of motion sickness include:

 - Driving around curves